21 places to go in 2021

 Those postponed Olympic Games will kick off in Tokyo on July 23, 2021, giving travelers a chance to see some of the huge changes that have taken place, along with all the reasons we fell in love with the country in the first place.
 The food, the people, the culture ...
 Japan has a way of embedding itself into your soul and we can't wait to get back.

 Major Tokyo additions include the Takanawa Gateway -- the first new station built on the city's key JR Yamanote train line since 1971.
 The area around busy Shibuya Station has also been revamped as part of a huge multi-layer makeover to cement it as the city's entertainment, transport and business hub for decades to come.
-Other changes of note include wider free WiFi coverage not just in Tokyo but in the entire country -- including 108 Shinkansen "bullet train" stations.
+Other changes of note include wider free Wi-Fi coverage not just in Tokyo but in the entire country -- including 108 Shinkansen "bullet train" stations.

 Several new hotels opened this year as well, including the luxurious Kimpton Shinjuku Tokyo and the Four Seasons Hotel Tokyo at Otemachi.

-Note: An earlier version of this story misidentified the capital of the UAE.